ratethan1469/timebeacon-landing/README.md

 ## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the ISC License.# timebeacon-app